How to Get Star Ratings for your website

-Most of us have noticed that some websites have star ratings next to their listings and other don’t.
+Most of us have noticed that some websites have star ratings next to their listings and others don’t.
 And if a website has this rating it gets more clicks as it attracts more attention.
-In addition, it creates impression that there is likely a quality product or service.
-Also many SEO experts think that having good star ratings and reviews can help you move up the search results.
-Actually it’s logically, because the more your website clickable the more probability that Google will put it higher.
-As one of the main Google’s goals is to provide us with information that the best matches to our queries.
+In addition, it creates the impression that there is likely a quality product or service.
+Also, many SEO experts think that having good star ratings and reviews can help you move up the search results.
+Actually, it’s logical, because the more your website clickable the more probability that Google will put it higher.
+As one of main Google’s goals is to provide us with information that best matches our queries.

-The easiest method is to use plugin WP SEO Structured Data Schema plugin.
-Firstly you set up such data like your organisation name, logo, telephone and so on.
-Then, on those pages where you would like to have start rating, you set up the “Aggregate Rating” option.
-Don’t put ratings on every page, because you may get a warning from Google about possible penalty.
+The easiest method is to use the plugin WP SEO Structured Data Schema plugin.
+Firstly you set up such data as your organization name, logo, telephone, and so on.
+Then, on those pages where you would like to have a star rating, you set up the “Aggregate Rating” option.
+Don’t put ratings on every page, because you may get a warning from Google about the possible penalties.
 That’s pretty much it.

 For those who don’t use WordPress, you can add do this manually:

 Or even if you use WP, but prefer not to use plugins, then you just need to put the structured data in the footer on your pages.
 There are a lot of different types of data defined in schema.org.
-For example, for a Local Business you need to tell Google the business name, address, provide a logo, opening hours, telephone number and email address too.
-In order Google can interpret data on your website, you’ll need to use some html code with “itemscope” and “itemprop” labels.
+For example, for a Local Business, you need to tell Google the business name, address, provide a logo, opening hours, telephone number, and email address too.
+In order for Google can interpret data on your website, you’ll need to use some HTML code with “itemscope” and “itemprop” labels.

 - Itemtype, you need to choose your type of business